walles/batterylogger/README.md

 TODO
 ----
+* When the zoom animation is done, log the time, number of frames and frames per second.

+* Try removing the sample series while zooming and see if that improves zoom performance.

 * If we change the system clock, think about how that would affect boot timestamps, the system sampling's reboot detection and the timestamp logging in general, and the drawing of median lines.